-Hwang, FJ & Lin, B 2012, 'Two-stage assembly-type flowshop batch scheduling problem subject to a fixed job sequence', Journal of the Operational Research Society, vol. 63, no. 6, pp. 839-845.View/Download from: UTS OPUS or Publisher's site
+Hwang, FJ & Lin, B 2012, 'Two-stage assembly-type flowshop batch scheduling problem subject to a fixed job sequence', Journal of the Operational Research Society, vol. 63, no. 6, pp. 839-845.View/Download from: Publisher's site

 This paper discusses a two-stage assembly-type flowshop scheduling problem with batching considerations subject to a fixed job sequence.
 The two-stage assembly flowshop consists of m stage-1 parallel dedicated machines and a stage-2 assembly machine which processes the jobs in batches.
 Four regular performance metrics, namely, the total completion time, maximum lateness, total tardiness, and number of tardy jobs, are considered.
 The goal is to obtain an optimal batching decision for the predetermined job sequence at stage 2.
 This study presents a two-phase algorithm, which is developed by coupling a problem-transformation procedure with a dynamic program.
 The running time of the proposed algorithm is O(mn + n(5)), where n is the number of jobs.

-Hwang, FJ, Kovalyov, MY & Lin, BM 2012, 'Total completion time minimization in two-machine flow shop scheduling problems with a fixed job sequence', Discrete Optimization, vol. 9, no. 1, pp. 29-39.View/Download from: UTS OPUS or Publisher's site
+Hwang, FJ, Kovalyov, MY & Lin, BM 2012, 'Total completion time minimization in two-machine flow shop scheduling problems with a fixed job sequence', Discrete Optimization, vol. 9, no. 1, pp. 29-39.View/Download from: Publisher's site

 This paper addresses scheduling n jobs in a two-machine flow shop to minimize the total completion time, subject to the condition that the jobs are processed in the same given sequence on both machines.
 A new concept of optimal schedule block is introduced, and polynomial time dynamic programming algorithms employing this concept are derived for two specific problems.
 In the first problem, the machine-2 processing time of a job is a step increasing function of its waiting time between the machines, and a decision about machine-1 idle time insertion has to be made.
 This problem is solved in O(n2) time.
 In the second problem, the jobs are processed in batches and each batch is preceded by a machine-dependent setup time.
 An O(n5) algorithm is developed to find an optimal batching decision.